cipolleschi/PokemonShakespeare/README.md

 While the unit tests use mocks to avoid hitting the real backends, integration tests work with the actual endpoints.

-The `funtranslation` server has a rate limit of 5 requests per hour.
+The `Funtranslation` server has a rate limit of 5 requests per hour.
 Therefore, if the tests are run several times in a single hour, they will start failing.

 In a proper production environment, we would have an API key to overcome this limitation.